 Projects

-Salt degrades water quality – YWES seeks a better solution
+Salt degrades water quality and can be lethal to salmon eggs and alevin – YWES seeks a better solution

 IMG_20190211_111108_1

 YWES president Natal Cicuto has been successful in encouraging the Langley Township to improve culvert design to benefit salmon spawning habitat.
 Two of the ‘salmon-friendly culverts’ have been installed recently along Yorkson Creek.
-86 culvert overview (1024x683)
+These should allow salmon to spawn closer to the headwaters of the Yorkson, south of 80th Avenue.86 culvert overview (1024x683)

 86 culvert interior (768x1024)